logikum/business-objects-doc/contents/model-definitions/events.md

 that contains information about the event context:

 * __modelName__
-  The name of the business object model.
+  The name of the business object model, of either root or child object.
 * __methodName__
   The name of the data access object method called.
 * __eventName__